-Unit-7: Recent trends in curriculum:
+Unit-VII: Recent Trends in Curriculum

-1. Curriculum development in history

-- 2. Curriculum construction (Selection, graduation and organization) Content, principles of selection: Individual, social and national needs. - 3.
-The claims of local history, National history and world history. - 4.
-Chronology in history Sequence in history, Location, Distance Duration of historical events in the perspective of time. - 5.
-Theories influencing selections of materials Doctrine of natural taste and interest Cultural epoch theory. - 6.
-The development of history curriculum in Tamilnadu the principles, problems and prospects Critical analysis of existing Higher Secondary syllabus.
+- Curriculum development in history - Curriculum construction (Selection, graduation and organization) Content, principles of selection: Individual, social and national needs. - The claims of local history, National history and world history. - Chronology in history Sequence in history, Location, Distance Duration of historical events in the perspective of time. - Theories influencing selections of materials Doctrine of natural taste and interest Cultural epoch theory. - The development of history curriculum in Tamilnadu the principles, problems and prospects Critical analysis of existing Higher Secondary syllabus.

-Unit-8: History text book
+Unit-VIII: History Text Book